 About

-Dr Lisa Zhuoting Zhu
+Associate Professor Lisa Zhuoting Zhu

-Lead Researcher, Ophthalmic Epidemiology
+Head of Ophthalmic Epidemiology

-Dr Lisa Zhuoting Zhu works on artificial intelligence in ophthalmology and the potential utility of retinal imaging in predicting important life events.
+Associate Professor Lisa Zhuoting Zhu works on artificial intelligence in ophthalmology and the potential utility of retinal imaging in predicting important life events.

-Dr Lisa Zhuoting Zhu
+Associate Professor Lisa Zhuoting Zhu

-Lead Researcher, Ophthalmic Epidemiology
+Head of Ophthalmic Epidemiology

 MD, PhD

-Dr Lisa Zhuoting Zhu is a Principal Investigator of Ophthalmic Epidemiology at the Centre for Eye Research Australia.
+Associate Professor Lisa Zhuoting Zhu is a Principal Investigator of Ophthalmic Epidemiology at the Centre for Eye Research Australia.

 Her work leverages artificial intelligence and retinal imaging to detect sight-threatening conditions, such as diabetic retinopathy, glaucoma and age-related macular degeneration.

-Further, she also exploits the potential utility of the retinal imaging – a simple, fast and non-invasive clinical procedure- to assess ageing and life-threatening conditions, such as cardiovascular disease, dementia and kidney failure.
+Further, she also exploits the potential utility of the retinal imaging – a simple, fast and non-invasive clinical procedure – to assess ageing and life-threatening conditions, such as cardiovascular disease, dementia and kidney failure.

 The use of such a state-of-the-art technology in health-care system helps to increase access to life and sight-saving screening services and promote healthy ageing in the community, especially in remote regions and communities where people do not have access.